Message from the Director

 Click here for a description of the St. Kate's - St. Thomas MSW in clinical social work practice mission and goals.

 We take our role as educators of clinical social workers seriously.
-Our field supervision training and field placement processes are nationally recognized; in addition to BSW status, or 400 hours of foundation field placement, our MSW students have 600 hours of clinical field placement hours; students take 39 credits of advanced clinical courses; and all MSW students complete a clinical research project in collaboration with a doctoral faculty advisor and committee members who bring the perspective of community practitioners.
-These projects provide real-world research and program evaluation experience and prepare graduates to contribute meaningfully to the social work profession.
+Our field supervision training and field placement processes are nationally recognized; in addition to BSW status, or 400 hours of foundation field placement, our MSW students have 600 hours of clinical field placement hours and take 39 credits of advanced clinical courses.
+All MSW students complete a clinical research project in collaboration with a doctoral faculty advisor and committee members who bring the perspective of community practitioners; these projects provide real-world research and program evaluation experience and prepare graduates to contribute meaningfully to the social work profession.
 Graduates of our program have pass rates on the Association of Social Work Board's master's licensure exam are well-above the national average.
 The curriculum is also in-line with the knowledge requirements for clinical licensure (the LICSW) in Minnesota, with students graduating on-track to meet the 360 clock hours required for LICSW license eligibility in Minnesota.

 A distinguishing characteristic of the profession is the sheer variety of practice areas in which clinical social workers are found.
 Clinical social workers are trained to work with diverse populations and have the flexibility to move between client populations and practice areas throughout their careers.
 Our MSW students may choose to develop a specific area of clinical expertise through the integration of their elective courses with their clinical field practicum and their clinical research paper.
 In addition, we now have three Area of Emphasis Scholars programs focused on critical and emerging specializations: Gero Practice, Military Practice, and Practice with Immigrants and Refugees.

 We look forward to working with you as you explore a career in clinical social work practice!